Trip1eLift/virtual-avatar/README.md

 ​​# Virtual-Avatar

 A web-based 3D face mesh renderer and streaming platform inspired by the Metaverse.
-Meta, please give me an offer...
+Can I get an offer from Meta, please?

 Please follow [userguide readme](./userguide/README.md) on how to use the website.